One moment...

 Researchers are learning more every day about the steps we can take to protect our health and extend our lives.
 New studies are revealing how changes in diet and lifestyle can help reduce the risk of many health problems such as cancer and heart disease.

-Environmental Health Advocates are public health officials who work to identify potential threats to public health, increase awareness about the situation, and give people the facts they need to protect their health.
+Environmental health advocates are public health officials who work to identify potential threats to public health, increase awareness about the situation and give people the facts they need to protect their health.
 Environmental health advocates partner with health care professionals to establish health guidelines, which they then promote through local, state and national awareness campaigns.
 Think about some of the health care tips you’ve read about in newspapers or seen on T.V.

-Environmental health advocates have helped increase awareness in the U.S. about the health effects caused by smoking, eating trans-fats and not wearing seatbelts.
-When new health threats emerge, as AIDS did in the early 1980s, they try to reduce public fear and overreaction by giving people the facts they need to reduce their risk.
+Environmental health advocates have helped increase awareness in the United States about the health effects caused by texting while driving, smoking, eating trans fats and not wearing seatbelts.
+When new health threats emerge, as AIDS did in the early 1980s, environmental health advocates try to reduce public fear and overreaction by giving people the facts they need to reduce their risk.

-Around the world, environmental health advocates educate pregnant women about proper pre-natal care, distribute mosquito nets to guard against malaria, and vaccinate children against preventable diseases.
+Around the world, environmental health advocates educate pregnant women about proper prenatal care, distribute mosquito nets to guard against malaria and vaccinate children against preventable diseases.

-Environmental health advocates can be specialists in infectious diseases, epidemiology, statistics, or communication.
-A National Strategy to Revitalize Environmental Public Health Services, developed by the Centers for Disease Control, lists these priorities for environmental health advocates:
+A National Strategy to Revitalize Environmental Public Health Services, developed by the Centers for Disease Control and Prevention, lists these priorities for environmental health advocates:

-• Emerging threats – including West Nile Virus, “bird flu” and MRSA, a bacteria that can cause serious and even deadly “staph” infections that are resistant to antibiotics.
+• Emerging threats, including West Nile Virus, “bird flu” and MRSA, a bacteria that can cause serious and even deadly “staph” infections that are resistant to antibiotics.

-• Complex public health issues – including health conditions that have not been conclusively linked to specific environmental factors, and situations where debate about appropriate public health policy is ongoing.
+• Complex public health issues, including health conditions that have not been conclusively linked to specific environmental factors and situations where debate about appropriate public health policy is ongoing

 Working Conditions